anshu0612/data_engineering/section3_system_design/README.md

 ### AWS Data Infrastructure for low-latency large scale image processing, analytics and storage
 ![Model](system_design_aws.png)

-he company also has a separate web application which provides .
-The company’s software engineers have already some code written to process the images.
-The company would like to save processed images for a minimum of 7 days for archival purposes.
-Ideally, the company would also want to be able to have some Business Intelligence (BI) on key statistics including number and type of images processed, and by which customers.

-Produce a system architecture diagram (e.g. Visio, Powerpoint) using any of the commercial cloud providers' ecosystem to explain your design.
-Please also indicate clearly if you have made any assumptions at any point.

 ### Services
 -  Company's `Virtual Private Network` (VPC): virtual network for running instances
 - `Amazon Kinesis Data Stream`: low latency streaming ingestion of the image data from web application and stream of images